JV-546/Concordia/README.md

 # Concordia
-Assignment for python course at Concordia
+Assignments for python course at Concordia